-Bechdolt’s book, and his articles for various publications lent a world-wide interest in Tombstone Arizona, and its Wild West happenings.
+Bechdolt’s book, and his articles for various publications, lent a world-wide interest in Tombstone Arizona, and its Wild West happenings.
 Many from outside the U.S. even sent letters to town with inquiries.
-They arrived with an address of just "Tombstone” – that was the notoriety it received!
+They arrived with just an address of “Tombstone” – that was the notoriety it received!1

-Today you can visit the Boothill Cemetery.
-It's managed by the Tombstone Chamber of Commerce.
-The location is on the way in to the town proper, on the East side of Hwy.
+Today you can visit the Boothill Cemetery, managed by the City of Tombstone.
+It’s on the way in to the town proper, on the East side of Hwy.
 80. You’ll see the signs.
 Here are some visitor details you’ll want to know:

 - Admission is $3 for those 16 years of age and up.
 Entrance fees support the city and its maintenance.